 Commander, Naval Air Warfare Center Weapons Division Range Sustainability OfficePoint Mugu Sea RangeBuilding 53A, Room 106G, Code EB2R00M575 I Avenue, Suite 1Point Mugu, CA 93042-5049Attn: EIS/OEIS Project Manager

 Public and agency input allows decision makers to consider community concerns and benefit from local knowledge.
 The public participates in the NEPA process during the following stages:

 Public participation is an important part of the National Environmental Policy Act process.
 Submitting substantive and concise comments is one of the most important aspects of that process.

 Submitting substantive and concise public comments is one of the most important aspects of the NEPA process.

 The most effective comments are those that provide useful information to the Navy.
 For instance, submit comments if you find:

 General recommendations to keep in mind when making comments on any NEPA document:

-The Navy will analyze the potential direct, indirect, and cumulative impacts on the following environmental resource areas:
+The Navy analyzed the potential direct, indirect, and cumulative impacts on the following environmental resource areas:

-The Navy will comply with all applicable federal environmental laws, regulations, and executive orders, such as Executive Order 12114, the Marine Mammal Protection Act, Endangered Species Act, Magnuson-Stevens Fishery Conservation and Management Act, and Coastal Zone Management Act.
+The Navy complies with all applicable federal environmental laws, regulations, and executive orders, such as Executive Order 12114, Marine Mammal Protection Act, Endangered Species Act, Magnuson-Stevens Fishery Conservation and Management Act, and Coastal Zone Management Act.